Example showing all possible functionality

 Espressif ESP8266

-This code is for the Espressif ESP8266 or ESP32 operating with "AT" firmware.
+This code is for the Espressif ESP8266 operating with "AT" firmware.
 To create a EspressifESP8266 object we need to know

 - the serial object name,